-ANNOUNCEMENT: Dowasco service interruption Mero to Castle Comfort
+ANNOUNCEMENT: DOWASCO service interruption Mero to Castle Comfort

-Members of the General public particularly residents between the areas of Mero to Castle Comfort are informed that their water supply will be interrupted from 8:00pm on Thursday July 11th until 3:00am on Friday July 12th, 2019 for the purpose of connecting a major supply line at Antrim Filtration Facility.
+Members of the General public particularly residents between the areas of Mero to Castle Comfort (including Wall House) are informed that their water supply will be interrupted on Monday July 15, 2019 between the hours of 2:00pm to 5:00pm.

-Residents between Mero and Castle Comfort are therefore advised to keep water in storage for use during the proposed period of interruption.
+This water interruption is necessary in order to facilitate the commissioning of DOWASCO’s New Water Filtration Plant.
+The new water filtration plant is expected to ensure resilience, to reduce intermittent interruptions and to supply excellent water quality to these areas.

+DOWASCO regrets any inconvenience that may be caused and thanks customers and the general public for their understanding.

 Disclaimer: The comments on this page do not necessarily reflect the views of DominicaNewsOnline.com/Duravision Inc. All comments are approved by DominicaNewsOnline.com before they are posted.
 We never censor based on political or ideological points of view, but we do try to maintain a sensible balance between free speech and responsible moderating.